UN, US failed to prevent ‘ethnic cleansing’ in South Sudan

 “If the security situation is not rapidly stabilized, the protection crisis in Yei will swiftly become a multi-faceted humanitarian crisis,” said a U.N. report from Sept.
 15 obtained by AP to the top U.N. leader in South Sudan at the time, Ellen Loj.

 That month, the U.N. decided not to send a permanent force to Yei.
 When asked why at her farewell press conference on Nov.
-28, Loj said the U.N. did not as yet have enough troops.
+28, Loj said the U.N. did not have enough troops.
+She said the Yei region would be the next to get peacekeepers.

-“South Sudan is a big country and we cannot have a soldier behind each and every South Sudanese,” she said.
+“But I don’t know when it will be possible,” she added.
+“South Sudan is a big country and we cannot have a soldier behind each and every South Sudanese.”

 During another U.N. visit in February this year, a community leader from the Yei area said he had begged for peacekeepers three times in the past few weeks.